 Roux was in theatre for several hours, during which time the neurosurgeon relieved some more of the pressure in his brain and performed a biopsy.
 When we eventually got the results back from histology, they revealed Roux’s tumour was a large, low-grade germ cell tumour (GCT) called an immature teratoma.
 This tumour-type is made of cells that look like those found within a foetus in the womb.
 It contained a mixture of mature and immature cells.
 We breathed a sigh of relief when we were told it wasn’t high-grade, but it was still an invasive tumour, large and extremely rare.
 It was located in his mid-brain, making it difficult to get at and it was around 10cm long, covering a quarter of his tiny brain.
 It had cysts on it that were causing immense pressure.
 The doctors could only find one other identical case of it anywhere in the world.

 “Roux spent the next couple of weeks either on the Paediatric Intensive Care Unit (PICU) or in theatre, having more surgery.”

-During surgery number two, they managed to remove 20% of the tumour and belief that he might survive grew.
+During surgery number two, they managed to remove 20% of the tumour and we dared to hope that he might survive.
 But the tumour was vascular, which meant it bled a lot and therefore surgery had to be stopped prematurely, as Roux wouldn’t tolerate it.
-Surgery three came along; more tumour was removed and we were down to about 25% of the tumour remaining, according to the surgeon.
+Surgery three came along; more tumour was removed, and we were down to about 25% of the tumour remaining, according to the surgeon.
 Roux fought hard and belief grew again.

 “It felt like we could be losing him.
 Amy and I held each other tightly and just prayed he’d pull through again.”